ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Western Piedmont Community College Tuition Information

-In 2022, tuition for full-time Western Piedmont Community College students was $2,432 a year for in-state students and $8,576 a year for out-of-state students.
+In 2011, tuition for full-time students at Western Piedmont Community College was $2,432 a year for in-state students and $8,576 a year for out-of-state students.

-If this information makes going to college feel scary, remember, the total cost of tuition isn't the final cost for attending college.
-Many students pay much less than the total tuition after grants, scholarships, and tuition discounts are awarded.
-Additionally, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.
+If this information makes going to college sound impossible, remember, the total cost of tuition isn't the final cost for attending college.
+Many students owe far less than the total tuition after grants, scholarships, and tuition discounts kick in.
+And, student loans can make the amount you do have to pay for college feel more doable until after graduation.

-Choosing a school where you are eligible for the reduced tuition offered to state residentscan drastically reduce the total cost of attending college.
-Don't forget to verify your state's eligibility criteria for in-state residency.
-Every state has its own rules about what makes someone eligible for in-state tuition.
+Attending a college where you are eligible for the reduced tuition offered to state residentscan drastically reduce the cost of tuition, as well as loans and interest owed.
+Be sure to confirm your state's rules for in-state tuition.
+Each state has different requirements to qualify as in-state resident.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be additional requirements as well, depending on where you live.
+There may be additional requirements as well, depending on the state you and your parents currently reside in.

 Explore other North Carolina colleges